Best Energy Calculators 2026

 Is Solar Worth It for My Home?

-The average U.S. solar installation costs $25,000 before the 30% federal tax credit ($17,500 net).
+The average U.S. solar installation can cost around $25,000 before state, utility, or local incentives.
 JouleIO's solar savings calculator estimates annual savings based on your state's electricity rate and sun hours.
-The average solar payback period is 6-9 years, with 25+ year panel warranties, meaning 16-19 years of pure savings.
+Payback now depends heavily on electricity rates, export policy, installed cost, and verified incentives.
 Use the payback calculator for your specific numbers.

 Gas Car vs. Electric Vehicle